Eigenvector-based acceleration strategies for gradient-type methods: Extension to non-quadratic convex functions

 \subsection{Incorporating line searches}

 In the previous section, we introduced the Lanczos based acceleration method and illustrated it on the minimization of quadratic functionals.
 However, for such problems, it is well know that the golden standard is the Conjugate Gradient (CG) algorithm.
 The CG method is optimal in the case of minimizing strictly convex quadratic functions \cite{Saad00}, but beyond that case and without a constant Hessian, it loses its main powerful features.
 In the non-quadratic case, specially for convex functions, gradient-type schemes retain their simplicity and main convergence properties, which make them appealing for large-scale minimization problems.
 Indeed, if the cost function $f$ is twice continuously differentiable, the eigenvector-based accelerations discussed and analyzed in Section 3 can easily be extended to non-quadratic convex functions.
 The residual $r_k$ can be computed as $-\nabla f(x_k)$ and the matrix-vector product $Ar_k$ that appears at each iteration $k$ of all the considered iterative schemes can be obtained, in principle, as $-\nabla^2 f(x_k) \nabla f(x_k)$, where $\nabla^2 f(x_k)$ is the Hessian of $f$ at $x_k$.
 In practice, the use of the exact Hessian of $f$ is in most cases not feasible and not convenient in the large-scale case.
-Fortunately, the Hessian matrix at $x_k$ is only required to build the matrix-vector product $\nabla^2 f(x_k) r_k = -\nabla^2 f(x_k)g_k= -H_k g_k$, and it can be obtained with high numerical accuracy using a finite difference approximation that only requires an additional gradient evaluation:
+Fortunately, the Hessian matrix at $x_k$ is only required to build the matrix-vector product $\nabla^2 f(x_k) r_k = -\nabla^2 f(x_k)g_k= -H_k g_k$, which arises when calculating the step length $\alpha_k$ and in the $m$ internal Lanczos iterations to obtain $d_k$ during the few iterations where Lanczos acceleration is activated.
+This matrix-vector product can be obtained with high numerical accuracy using a finite difference approximation that only requires an additional gradient evaluation:

 where $h>0$ is a small number.
 In practice, using the exact Hessian, $\nabla^2 f(x_k)$, or the finite difference expression in (\ref{approxAv}) produces quite similar convergence behavior for smooth convex functions.